 - Understood data provided by Amazon to render visual reports

 - Determined product lifetime value on Amazon and beyond

 - Evaluated seasonal market shifts to deduce the product’s market cap

 - Drafted original brand assets, including logos, color scheme, and packaging

 - Photographed products

-- Optimized product offerings to reduce cost of shipping
+- Optimized product offerings to reduce the cost of shipping

-- Coordinated movement of product from manufacturer to the Amazon warehouse
+- Coordinated movement of product from the manufacturer to the Amazon warehouse

 - Strategized shipping and Amazon storage costs during seasonal shifts

 - Evaluated trends in customer traffic during base and peak seasons